 In any event, if the family has chosen a cremation, there are additional obligations for the Funeral Director and Medical Doctor to ensure all battery-operated devices are removed before the cremation takes place.

 ESTABLISH YOUR ROLE

 The Next of Kin plays a special role in the period after a person's death and prior to their Estate settlement.
 It is important to know if you are someone’s Next of Kin, to have paperwork to that effect, and to understand your responsibilities.
 In many situations it is only the Next of Kin who is able to officially notify organisations of a person’s death.
 This is not to be confused with the Executor of a Will, who is named in the Will to administer the Estate.
-Clarify if the deceased has made any pre arrangements for their funeral such as a pre-paid plan or taken out a funeral bond or funeral insurance, as these plans usually indicate the chosen Funeral Director and any other specific arrangements.
-You can read more about pre-planning, pre-paid or funeral insurance in the blog: Pre-planning, pre-paid or funeral insurance - What's the Difference?)
+Clarify if the deceased has made any pre arrangements for their funeral such as a funeral bond or funeral insurance, as these plans usually indicate the chosen Funeral Director and any other specific arrangements.
+You can read more about pre-planning, funeral bonds, or funeral insurance in the blog: Pre-planning, funeral bond, or funeral insurance - What's the Difference?)

 THE ROLE OF THE FUNERAL DIRECTOR